stevenj/CIPs/CIP-0062/README.md

 The record of a voters delegation.

-* delegations - List of [Governance Keys](#governancekey) and their voting weight to delegate voting power to.
+* delegations - List of [GovernanceKeys](#governancekey) and their voting weight to delegate voting power to.
 * purpose - The [Voting Purpose](#voting-purpose) being delegated.
 A voter may have multiple active delegations for different purposes, but only 1 active delegation per unique Voting Purpose.

 ## DelegatedCertificate